arisdla/it-docs/docs/monitoring-tools/zabbix/config-alerts.md

-SMTP server: (e.g., smtp.gmail.com or your provider’s server) SMTP server port: (e.g., 587 for TLS, 465 for SSL) SMTP HELO: (usually leave as zabbix-server or your domain) SMTP email: (your from email address, e.g., zabbix@yourdomain.com) Connection security: (choose STARTTLS for port 587, or SSL/TLS for 465)
+SMTP server: (e.g., smtp.gmail.com or your provider’s server) SMTP server port: (e.g., 587 for TLS, 465 for SSL) SMTP HELO: (usually leave as zabbix-server or your domain) SMTP email: (your from email address, e.g., Zabbix Notifications <zabbix@yourdomain.com>) Connection security: (choose STARTTLS for port 587, or SSL/TLS for 465)
 Authentication: Yes
 Username: (your SMTP username)